Engineering Rank/Select Data Structures for Large-Alphabet Strings: A Faster Practical Alphabet-Partitioning Rank/Select Data Structure

 For the first term, we have that

 whereas the second term can be made $o(n)$ by properly choosing a constant $c>2$ (since $p = \bigoh{\lg^2{n}}$).
 The total space for $B_0, \ldots, B_{p-1}$ is, thus, $nH_0(t) + o(n)$, supporting $\rank_\mathtt{1}$ and $\select_{\mathtt{1}}$ in $\bigoh{1}$ time \cite{Pfocs08}.
 We are able, in this way, to achieve the same space and time complexities as the original schema \cite{BCGNNalgo14}, replacing the multi-ary wavelet tree that represents $t$ by bit vectors $B_{0},\ldots, B_{p-1}$.
+Operations $s.\rank$ and $s.\select$ can be supported within the same bounds as for the original alphabet partitioning approach (see Table \ref{tab:wt-state-of-the-art}).
+Operation $\mathsf{snippet}$ (see Algorithm \ref{alg:snippet}) can be supported in $\bigoh{\lg^2{n} + L} = \max{\{\lg^2{n}, L\}}$ time.
+This means that if the snippet to be extracted is long enough (i.e., $L \ge \lg^2{n}$), the extraction of every symbol amortizes to $\bigoh{1}$ time.
+Alternatively, subsequences $s_0, \ldots, s_p$ can be represented with Belazzougui and Navarro \cite{BNtalg15} approach (in particular, their second trade-off we show in Table \ref{tab:wt-state-of-the-art}).
+In this case, we are able to improve the time for $s.\rank$ operation to $\bigoh{\lg{\frac{\lg{\sigma}}{\lg{w}}}}$, while slightly worsening $s.\select$'s performance to $\omega (1)$ time.
+See Table \ref{tab:wt-state-of-the-art} for the details of this trade-off.

-A drawback of this approach is, however, its impracticality.
-A more practical approach would be to use Raman et al.~\cite{RRRtalg07} approach (whose implementation is included in several libraries, such as \texttt{sdsl} \cite{GPspe14}), however the additional $o(\cdot)$ term of this alternative would not be $o(n)$ as before and would need a non-negligible amount of additional space in practice.
+A drawback about using \patrascu's data structure to represent $B_0, \ldots, B_{p-1}$ is, however, its impracticality: (1) there is no known practical implementation of this approach; (2) in practice, the term $p\cdot (\bigoh{n/\lg^c{(n/c)}} + \bigoh{n^{3/4}\mathrm{poly}\lg{n}})$ in the space usage is likely to be dominant and excessive.
+A more practical approach would be Raman et al.~\cite{RRRtalg07} approach, whose implementation is included in several libraries, such as \texttt{sdsl} \cite{GPspe14}.
+However, the additional $o(\cdot)$ term of this alternative would not be $o(n)$ as before and would need a non-negligible amount of additional space in practice.